akaigoro/df4j/df4j-nio2/README.md

 codec* projects
 ---------------

-provide popular coding and encoding procedures.
+provides popular coding and encoding procedures.
 All codecs can be used in asynchronous (push) way, and some also in synchronous (pull) way.

 codec-charbyte: coding and decoding streams of character buffers in/from streams of byte buffers.